jpatterson933/heroes-and-thieves/README.md

 # Application Description

-This is a mini project where I will work on the legend of jackStrom.
-He is a GOD trapped in a man's body trapped in my javascript.
+This is a mini project where I will work on creating a card game where someone can battle it out and collect cards that are heroes and thieves.

+Currently, I am working on turning this simple html, css, and javascript app into a full stack application.

 [Back to Top](#table-of-contents)

 # Installation Instructions

 You can clone this repository.

+Over the course of time, I will work on creating simple script to run in the root directory that will control and spin up the app with very little typing necessary.

 [Back to Top](#table-of-contents)

 # Application Usage

 It is a fun game.
 To run on the terminal.
 I use gitBash and VS code.
 Anything similar will work.
 You will also need Node installed.
 Look on the website for more instructions.
 Currently working on turning this console game into a real game with a pleasant UI experience.

+As I begin turning this into a full-stack application, I will be implementing a ton of new features over time.

 [Back to Top](#table-of-contents)